Hall i' th' Wood railway station

 The station opened by British Rail on 29 September 1986.
 It is located in the middle of a housing estate and forms an unofficial footpath between the two sides.
 In March 2008 work began on a new car park for the station.

 It takes its name from the nearby Hall i' th' Wood, now a museum which is within walking distance of the station.

 Facilities

-The station is unmanned and has basic amenities - waiting shelters and timetable posters on each platform, plus a telephone.
+The station is unstaffed and has basic amenities - waiting shelters and timetable posters on each platform, plus a telephone.
 The wooden platforms are staggered, with the southbound one the further north of the two.
 There is no step-free access to either platform (the ramps from the road that passes beneath the line both have steps).